MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-run-diagnostics.md

 ### “Cannot establish connection with the web node” Error

 If you get the `Cannot establish connection with the web node` error, then the client is unable to establish a connection with the web node in order to log in.
-Verify the following:
+Perform the following steps:
-+ That the web address and port number displayed on the main menu of the admin utility are correct.
++ Verify that the web address and port number displayed on the main menu of the admin utility are correct.
 Learn how to launch the utility, in this article: [R Server Administration](configure-use-admin-utility.md#launch)
 + Look for web node startup errors or notifications in the stdout/stderr/[logs files](#logs).
-+ Restart the web node if you've recently changed the port the server is bound to or the certificate used for HTTPS.
++ Restart the web node if you have recently changed the port the server is bound to or the certificate used for HTTPS.
 Learn how to restart, in this article: [R Server Operationalization Administration](configure-use-admin-utility.md#startstop)

-If the issue persists, check if you can post to the `login` API using curl, fiddler, or something similar and share this information with technical support or post it in our <a href="https://social.msdn.microsoft.com/Forums/en-US/home?forum=microsoftr" target="_blank">forum</a>.
+If the issue persists, verify you can post to the `login` API using curl, fiddler, or something similar.
+Then, share this information with technical support or post it in our <a href="https://social.msdn.microsoft.com/Forums/en-US/home?forum=microsoftr" target="_blank">forum</a>.

 ### Compute Node Failed / HTTP status 503 on APIs (Linux Only)

-If you get an `HTTP status 503 (Service Unavailable)` response when using operationalization Rest APIs -or- get a `FAIL` result for the compute node during diagnostic testing, then it may be that one or more symlinks needed to start [`deployr-rserve`](https://github.com/Microsoft/deployr-rserve), the R execution component for the compute node, are missing.
+If you get an `HTTP status 503 (Service Unavailable)` response when using the Rest APIs or encounter a failure for the compute node during diagnostic testing, then one or more of the symlinks needed by [deployr-rserve](https://github.com/Microsoft/deployr-rserve) are missing. deployr-rserve is the R execution component for the compute node,

    1. Launch a command window with administrator privileges with `root`/ `sudo` privileges.